chromium/chromium/sql/README.md

 [Window functions](https://sqlite.org/windowfunctions.html#biwinfunc) are
 disabled in Chrome's SQLite build.

-#### ATTACH DATABASE statements {#no-attach}
+#### ATTACH DATABASE statements

-[`ATTACH DATABASE` statements](https://www.sqlite.org/lang_attach.html) should not be used.
+[`ATTACH DATABASE` statements](https://www.sqlite.org/lang_attach.html) should be used thoughtfully.
 Each Chrome feature should store its data in a single database.
 Chrome code should not assume that transactions across multiple databases are atomic.

-We plan to remove all existing `ATTACH DATABASE` use from Chrome.

 ### Disabled features